cefet-rj-dal/harbinger/general/har_eval.md

-This notebook demonstrates how to compute hard evaluation metrics (confusion matrix, accuracy, precision, recall, F1) for a detector’s output.
+Overview and objectives: This notebook demonstrates hard evaluation of event detection results using confusion matrix–based metrics (accuracy, precision, recall, F1).
+It shows how to compute metrics with `har_eval()` from detections and ground truth, and how to visualize results alongside the series.

 ``` r